MadhulikaSharma95/GithubUser/GithubUserRepos/Readme.md

 ## Frontend

-Note you need to have node / npm installed on your machine
+Note: you need to have node / npm installed on your machine

 Install
 - npm install